influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/https_setup.md

 #### Step 5: Verify the HTTPS Setup

-Verify that HTTPS is working by connecting to InfluxDB with the [CLI tool](/influxdb/v1.3/tools/shell/):
+Verify that HTTPS is working by connecting to InfluxEnterprise with the [CLI tool](/influxdb/v1.3/tools/shell/):
 ```
 influx -ssl -host <domain_name>.com
 ```